plusworx/gmindocs/managing_users.md

 **Required Scope**: https://www.googleapis.com/auth/admin.directory.user

-The batch-update users command allows you to update multiple G Suite users with one command.
+The batch-update users command allows you to update multiple Google Workspace users with one command.
 It takes an input file in JSON format.
 A message is displayed for each user that is updated.
 If an error is encountered, processing stops and the error message is displayed.

 The input file must contain valid JSON.
 Details for each user are expected on separate lines like this: